fmolnar-notredame/csb_powergrid/beta_optimization/README.md

 one sample of simulated annealing run (see below).
 The first column is the best achieved lmax in that run, and the rest are the corresponding beta values.
 - `Stress/level_%2.1f_info.mat`: `P` matrix, &beta;, and &lambda;<sup>max</sup> values for the system at the indicated stress level
 - `Stress/level_%2.1f_samples.mat`: A matrix of 200 rows and `(n+1)` columns where `n` is the number of generators.
 Each row contains one sample of simulated annealing run at the indicated stress level.
-The first column is the best achieved lmax in that run, and the rest are the corresponding beta values.
+The first column is the best achieved lmax in that run, and the rest are the corresponding &beta; values.

 ### Optimization code
 The optimization is based on simulated annealing with the following procedure for each sample: